SebastianAmos/FOCUST-Plugin/README.md

 The ouputs from FOCUST are all in a single .csv file (excel sheet) in tidy format.
 This means that data can be qickly and easily graphed or imported directly into data workflows in software such as R-Studio.

+## Installation
+To install and use FOCUST in FIJI, please use the update site: Help > Update > Manage Update Sites > __Tick the box next to__ FOCSUT > Close > Apply Changes.
+Restart ImageJ/FIJI and you will now find FOCUST in the Plugins sub-menu.

 ## Spheroid Analysis
 FOCUST includes a spheroid mode to analyse densely-packed nuclei within a spheroid or organoid.
 For this mode, datasets must contain a stain for the nucleus and a stain that represents the spheroid/organoid as a whole structure (such as a memebrane or cytoskeletal stain).
 <ins> The spheroid analysis mode will: </ins>